Grants

 Federal Pell Grant

-Undergraduate and credentialed students- Depends on expected family contribution, enrollment status, and duration of attendance.
+Undergraduate and credentialed students- Depends on SAI and enrollment

 - Students are limited to a total of six full-time years (600%) of Pell Grant eligibility.
-Visit the NSLDS website(opens in new window) to determine the percentage of Pell grant you have received to date
+You can log into "My Aid" using your FSA ID to determine the percentage of Pell grant you have received to date and see how much Pell eligibility you have left.

 - Federal Iraq Afghanistan Service Grant (IASG)